FurenchiFurai/furenchifurai.github.io/blog1A.md

 Linear switches are the most common switches manufactured and are the simplest to understand.
 Simply, pressing the key down a specfic distance will activate the key.
 This switch is the closest to regular (membrane) switch usage where most people would *bottom out* the key whenever they wanted to press on it.

-ere is a gif of the moving parts of a linear switch
+Here is a gif of the moving parts of a linear switch

 ![redswitchgif](https://www.dygma.com/wp-content/uploads/2018/05/red-switch-optimized.gif)

-There are 3 styles for linear switches: Red, Black, and Silver
+There are 3 styles for linear switches: **Red, Black, and Silver**

 Red and Silver both have a lighter operation force 45cN, while Black has a slightly stiffer operation force at 60cN.